taskiq-python/taskiq/docs/guide/testing-taskiq.md

 As you can see, we added an `if` statement.
 If the expression is true, we replace our broker with an imemory broker.
 The main point here is to not have an actual connection during testing.
-It's useful because inmemory broker has the same interface as a real broker, but it doesn't send tasks acutally.
+It's useful because inmemory broker has the same interface as a real broker, but it doesn't send tasks actually.

 ## Testing tasks